wesletieya/Clothing-Size-Measurement-System-Classification-Keypoint-Detection-and-Scale-Calibration/README.md

 - **Keypoint Distances**: Measures distances between detected landmarks (collar width, shoulder width, waist width) in pixels.
 - **Real-World Measurements**: Converts these distances into millimeters using the scale calibration data.

-## 6. Evaluation
+## 6. Additional Techniques

-- **Model Performance**: Monitors loss and accuracy metrics during training.
-Employs K-fold cross-validation to mitigate overfitting.
+- **Pose ResNet-50**: Experimented with Pose ResNet-50 for landmark detection.
+The code for this approach is included in the repository for reference.
-- **Final Fold**: The 5th fold is selected for final evaluation based on its consistent performance across metrics.
+- **Clothing Extraction and Landmark Detection**: Used YOLO for bounding box detection to extract clothing from images.
+Subsequently, a pre-trained HRNet model is utilized for landmark detection on the extracted clothing regions.

-## 7. Output
+## 7. Pretrained Models

-- **Predicted Measurements**: Outputs precise clothing measurements in millimeters, ready for integration into e-commerce platforms.
+- **Pretrained Models**: All pretrained models used in this project are available for download from the following Google Drive link: [Download Pretrained Models]([https://drive.google.com/drive/folders/your-folder-id](https://drive.google.com/drive/folders/1Ku9bNEhJeYNyXNBoHCk89ygAAfkMCeXn?usp=drive_link)).